-Growing up not far from Boston, Mass., the Fourth of July was always one of the most celebrated days of the year in my family.
-Not only does my grandmother celebrates her birthday on July 4 (Happy 90th Birthday Mommom!), it was also a day for us to celebrate our country's freedom with a day-long cook out and pool party before heading inside to watch the Boston Pops play the 1812 Overture at the Esplanade in time with a fireworks display over the Charles River.
+Growing up not far from Boston, Massachusetts, the Fourth of July was always one of the most celebrated days of the year in my family.
+Not only does my grandmother celebrate her birthday on July 4 (happy 94th birthday, Mommom!), it was also a day for us to celebrate our country's freedom with a day-long cook out and pool party before heading inside to watch the Boston Pops play the 1812 Overture at the Esplanade in time with a fireworks display over the Charles River.
 Those celebrations were always ones to remember and I still look forward to watching the night sky light up when we celebrate America.

 Watching the fireworks over Boston's Charles River was a huge part of Four of July celebrations when I was growing up.